What is Headless SEO and How Does it Affect SEO?

 Sitemaps can be used to submit content other than web pages.
 Specific sitemaps are supported by search engines for submitting material such as videos, photos, or news articles.

-These are very important for publishers and media companies, so look into it if that’s your situation.
+These are particularly important for publishers and media companies, so consider this if that’s your situation.

 f.
 Request Your Schema Markup